⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 It was a gorgeous, but chilly morning.
 In the background is “Mummy Mountain” on the Northwest Ridge of Ptolemy.

 Brad crosses Ptolemy Creek for the fourth or fifth time.
-I think the second and third ones were the deepest.
+I think the sixth one was the deepest.

 We enjoyed some pleasant biking between crossings.